dstroud/dreamsequence_dev/README.md

 - Voice: Where the output of the CV harmonizer is sent for playback.
 Default options include Crow and MIDI ports, but additional synths and devices are supported by installing [NB voice mods](https://llllllll.co/t/n-b-et-al-v0-1/60374).

 - Trigger: When set to "Crow IN 2", this option will sample the voltage at Crow input 1 and immediately play a note.
-Other settings may be used to automatically sample the voltage at regular divisions of the measure.
+Other settings may be used to automatically sample the voltage at regular divisions of the clock.
 Note that very fast rates are likely to result in erratic notes if `SONG>>Dedupe` is not set to "Off".

 - Channel: This menu item only appears when a MIDI port is selected as a voice (or when K1 is held).